 Then Tabriz in Iran broke the record in August 2019 with an impressive 600-square-meter carpet, which weighs three tons.

-Turkmenistan is one of the least visited countries in the world.
+Turkmenistan is one of the Least Visited Countries in the World

-- The highest number of fountains in public spaces and the highest concentration of white marble buildings with 543 in an area of 4.5m square metres.
+- The highest number of fountains in public spaces and the highest concentration of white marble buildings with 543 in an area of 4.5m square meters.

-Horses are almost as important as carpets.
+Horses are Almost as Important as Carpets

 Horses have such an important role in Turkmenistan that an Akhal-Teke Horse even appears on the national emblem of Turkmenistan.